kurema/CurtainSimulator/README.md

 A: Guess it.

 Q: This does not run.
-A: Maybe you need XNA Framework installed.
-I will fix it later.
+A: Maybe you need PhysX SDK installed.

 ## License
 License is LGPL.